zenml-io/zenml-projects/huggingface-sagemaker/README.md

 zenml connect --url YOUR_ZENML_SERVER_URL
 ```

-This will open up the browser for your to connect to a deployed ZenML!
+This will open up the browser for you to connect to a deployed ZenML!

 We now need to register your Huggingface API token to run this demo.
 This can be found in your [settings](https://huggingface.co/settings/tokens) page.
 Register this as a ZenML secret with: